Design principles for shift current photovoltaics

 The shift current close to the band edge can now be obtained by substituting Eqs.~\ref{eqn:integrandd_close_band_edge1}-\ref{eqn:integrandd_close_band_edge2} into Eq.~\ref{kappa_abb}, which gives

 where $N(\omega)=\int dk^D ~\delta(\omega_{12}-\omega)/(2\pi)^D$ is the JDOS.
 Eq.~\ref{sigma} provides an analytical formula for $\omega$ close to the band edge for a very general class of models.
-This simple expression allows one to optimize the effect by considering the contributions of the shift current integrand and the JDOS independently.
+This simple expression allows one to disentangle the contributions of the shift current integrand and the JDOS and hence to optimize them independently.

-A first simple strategy to maximize the response is therefore to look for band structures where the JDOS has a strong singularity.
-It is well known that in the 1D case, the generic JDOS diverges as a square root, $N(\omega) \propto (\omega - E_g)^{-1/2}$.
+To maximize the response we therefore require band structures where the JDOS has a strong singularity.
+It is well known that in the 1D case, the generic JDOS diverges as a square root, $N(\omega) \propto (\omega - E_{\rm g})^{-1/2}$.
 1D systems such as polymers or nanowires or systems in the quasi 1D limit will in general have a large response.
 In 2D, the band edge JDOS has a finite jump of $N(\omega) = (m_x m_y)^{1/2} /2\pi$, where $m_i$ are the average effective masses for valence and conduction bands.
 A singular $N(\omega)$ thus occurs in 2D when the inverse effective mass vanishes.
 In the effective model in Eq.~\ref{H2D}, this happens when $\delta=0$, which realizes what we may call a gapped semi-Dirac dispersion~\cite{BSP09}, since the coefficients of $\sigma_y$ and $\sigma_x$ are linear and quadratic in momentum, respectively.
-In such a case we have $N(\omega) \propto (\omega - E_g)^{-1/4}$ (full expressions for $N(\omega)$ may be found in the Methods section).
+In such a case we have $N(\omega) \propto (\omega - E_{\rm g})^{-1/4}$ (full expressions for $N(\omega)$ may be found in the Methods section).

 For materials with large JDOS, the current can be further enhanced by appropriately tuning the parameters in Eqs.~\ref{eqn:integrandd_close_band_edge1}-\ref{eqn:integrandd_close_band_edge2}.
 This is most easily discussed if these parameters can be related to microscopic lattice models.
 In the next section, we discuss tight-binding models for simple materials that realize the described types of band structures.